opensas/mdn-svelte-tutorial/07-typescript-support/Svelte_typescript_support.md

 </script>
 ```

+### Todos.svelte and TodosStatus.svelte

-The only issues we have left for `Todos.svelte` is when we are passing todos to the `TodosStatus.svelte` and to the `Todo.svelte` components:
+We are encountering another issue when we are passing todos to the `TodosStatus.svelte` and `Todo.svelte` components:

 ```shell
 ./src/components/Todos.svelte:70:39